- 9 Volusion Alternatives & Competitors - December 8, 2021

 Still, you can post private messages from within the app.
 Interestingly, if you do not want readers to identify your location, BuzzBundle has a built-in proxy featuring an incognito mode that will block others from identifying your actual location.

-However, some users may find the app to require a bit of a learning curve to get started with but should be fine after a short climb.
+However, some users may find the app to require a bit of a learning curve to get started with but should be find after, a short climb.
 Also, it will not calculate the best times to post on social media for you.
 You will have to look elsewhere for that.

 Social media marketers will love it the most.
 And that is because it packs several more marketing automation benefits than CoSchedule has to offer at the moment.